hylang/hy/docs/style-guide.rst

 The following illustrates a brief list of design decisions that went into the making of Hy.

-+ Look like a Lisp; DTRT with it (e.g. dashes turn to underscores).
++ Look like a Lisp; do the right thing with it (e.g. dashes turn to underscores).
 + We're still Python.
 Most of the internals translate 1:1 to Python internals.
 + Use Unicode everywhere.
 + Fix the bad decisions in Python 2 when we can (see ``true_division``).